 FANTASTIC winter HOMESCHOOL RESOURCES!

-The following recommendations include the title, picture of the book’s cover, brief summary, and links where you can easily purchase the book.
+The following recommendations include the title, a summary of the book, and links where you can easily purchase the book.
 And don’t forget to use your public library!
 Even when you’re unable to visit the library in person, (holiday busyness, difficult weather conditions, etc.) you can still check out e-books and there are lots of other awesome resources available online too.

 These are simple, budget-friendly, realistic self-care suggestions for the winter season.
 Because taking care of ourselves is essential but we can’t spend a ton of money or lots of time – that’s just not realistic AT ALL for busy homeschoolers, right!?
-I’ve also included self-care tips for the holidays because during the busy holiday season, self-care is often the first thing to go!
+I’ve also included self-care tips for the holidays because self-care is often the first thing to go during the busy holiday season!

 Holiday Help & Inspiration